So, your dehumidifier worked great for months, easing your allergies and keeping your home dry and cool.

-Desiccant dehumidifiers use a chemical called desiccant to eliminate the humidity from the air.
-The chemical will trap the moisture from the air.
+Desiccant dehumidifiers, on the other hand, use a chemical desiccant to eliminate the humidity from the air.
+The chemical bonds with moisture from the air.

-For the first little while after the dehumidifier was functioning, it probably accumulated a whole lot of moisture.
+This can happen after the first few weeks or months of using your unit.
+During the first couple of months, you may have noticed it accumulated a whole lot of moisture.
 This is because it collected all of the excess water from the walls, ceilings, and things in the general area.

-After that has been done, all that’s remaining for the dehumidifier is to maintain and regulate the amount of humidity.
-There wouldn’t be much humidity left from the air, so the dehumidifier may quit accumulating water at some points.
+After that work has been done, however, all that’s remaining for the dehumidifier is to maintain and regulate the amount of humidity.
+There may not be much humidity left from the air, so the dehumidifier may quit accumulating water at some point.

 Simultaneously, if the temperature inside the room is too low, it’s harder for the dehumidifier to eliminate moisture from the air.
 If the temperature is set to 60 levels Fahrenheit, the humidity will probably not become lower than 60%.

 For basements and other areas which are predicted to have lower temperatures, there are various kinds of dehumidifiers that you can buy.
 These devices can work in temperatures that are nearly as low as 30 degrees Fahrenheit.

 Wrong Sized Dehumidifier